 Mixed Vegetable Medley

-The best way to enjoy summer vegetables like zucchini and squash is in a crisp tender vegetable medley sauté like this one.
+The best way to enjoy summer vegetables like zucchini and squash is in a crisp, tender vegetable medley sauté like this one.
 This recipe for mixed vegetables includes a zippy spice blend to keep every bite interesting and delicious.
-My sautéed vegetables are a healthy side dish that pairs well with everything from beef, pork and chicken to fish and seafood.
+My sautéed vegetables are a healthy side dish that pairs well with everything from beef eye of round roast, pork and chicken to fish and seafood.
 You can even toss them with pasta, rice or grains for a vegetarian or vegan meal.

 a mix of summer vegetables.

-I’m a big fan of mixed vegetables in any form, like these oven roasted fall vegetables, these honey balsamic roasted vegetables, winter roasted vegetables and summer confetti corn.
-They’re even delicious in cold salad like this vibrant zucchini and squash with pesto.
+I’m a big fan of mixed vegetables, like these oven-roasted fall vegetables, honey balsamic roasted vegetables, winter roasted vegetables and summer confetti corn.
+They’re even delicious in a cold salad like this vibrant zucchini and squash with pesto.

 There’s lots to love about mixed vegetables, except ONE THING.
 When they’re cooked to death and become sad and mushy.
 No one likes THAT.